CLSherrod/clsherrod.github.io/_posts/2025-06-02-montgomery.md

 ## Thank You, Dr. Montgomery

 Thank you for trusting me to help shape your digital presence.
 Thank you for showing me—and so many others—that healing is possible when we face the truth with courage.
 You didn’t just change lives.
 You changed the direction of lives.
 Including mine.

+Read his book [The Food Prescription for Better Health: A Cardiologists Proven Method to Reverse Heart Disease, Diabetes, Obesity, and Other Chronic Illnesses Naturally!: Montgomery MD, Baxter D.: 9780983128717: Amazon.com: Books](https://amzn.to/4gmoHT5) to understand his philosophy to health.
+It's excellent.

 Rest well, Dr. Montgomery.
 You were the heart in heart medicine.